 Employee onboarding looks vastly different today as employees are more dispersed and may be working from different locations – whether at home, from the office, or on-site.

 Joining a new company is an exciting time but can be overwhelming for many – even before the pandemic.
-Today, new hires aren’t getting the same in-person experience they did several months ago, and this likely won’t change any time soon.
+Today, new hires aren’t getting the same in-person experience, and this likely won’t change any time soon.
 A Gartner, Inc. survey found that 82% of business leaders intend to allow remote working some of the time, even as employees eventually return to the workplace.

 Investing in a digital onboarding infrastructure is key to success in this new business environment, especially for companies that haven’t done so already.
 Employee onboarding is more than simply a process of checking a set of boxes before ushering your new hire into their day to day.
 This is a critical time as it’s an employee’s first point of contact with your organization, so you need to strategically invest in setting the stage for a new hire’s tenure within the company – whether they’re working remote or not.
 Developing new, elevated employee onboarding experiences will help ensure each new hire is given everything they need to thrive in their new role.